 If your current credit card earns cash back but does not allow you to donate it to charity directly, you can still redeem those accumulated dollars and cents to put toward your charitable donation.

-This extensive list of companies who donate to charity includes hotel chains, airlines, restaurants, and retailers.
+This extensive list of companies that donate to charity includes hotel chains, airlines, restaurants and retailers.

 Apply for credit cards that automatically give back

-More quick but powerful ways to give on Giving Tuesday
+More quick ways to give on Giving Tuesday

-• Explore employer match programs: There’s a good chance your employer also matches donations to charitable organizations.
-This list of 51 major employers who match donations to nonprofits includes GE, American Express, Coca-Cola and Pfizer.
+• Explore employer match programs: There’s a chance your employer matches donations to charitable organizations.
+This list of 51 major employers that match donations to nonprofits includes GE, American Express, Coca-Cola and Pfizer.

-• Round up if you can: A few quick donation options include saying “yes” to the cashier when he or she asks if you’d like to donate $1 to a specific charity.
+• Round up if you can: A few quick donation options include saying “yes” to the cashier when they ask if you’d like to donate $1 to a specific charity.
 If you gave on your last visit to the store, why not do it again?

-• Shop at nonprofit retailers: Use your card at local Salvation Army or Goodwill Stores for those smaller gifts for office Christmas parties or tokens of appreciation for the mailman.
+• Shop at nonprofit retailers: Use your card at local Salvation Army or Goodwill Stores for those smaller gifts for office Christmas parties or tokens of appreciation for the mail carrier.

 • Think globally, act locally: Don’t forget to support local charities!
 The Giving Tuesday website makes finding charities in your area simple.
 Users can search by city, state, organization type or even organization name.